ices-eg/wg_WGEEL/Misc/data_call_2021/readme.md

 Still needs to be integrated, there was a bug where updated values did not appear in the Shiny application.
 We wait until this bug is fixed.

 ## Annex 2
+the Annex 2 was modified to delete empty lines and change was made for id_typ_serie.
+The new file is in the sharepoint

 new series = 0
 modified series = 1